The 19th-century town of Rockport was abandoned after the construction of the Wanship Dam in 1952.

 “It was really interesting to be standing at an overlook for the reservoir and to see faint traces of foundations of old homes and a road all below where the water would normally be,” Dewey explained.

 “The whole area is pretty flat and uniform, so even though the foundations are old and mostly gone, you can still see them clearly if you know where to look.”

 In fact, officials would prefer that people visit the ruins of Rockport via drone, instead of climbing down to see them in person.
 Though the reservoir water has receded, the ground itself remains muddy and can easily snag people and cars.

 “It is kind of cool, you know, it’s still history,” said Bradshaw.
 But the dropping water levels are also ringing alarm bells for him.

 At the moment, one Utah reservoir is completely dried out.
 Nine others are below 30 percent capacity, and 26 are below 55 percent capacity.

 “If you don’t come up and actually see it, you may not realize how bad the drought actually is,” Bradshaw said.

 He hopes that the emergence of Rockport will draw attention — not necessarily because of its history, but because it shows how low water levels have fallen.

 “To be this low, it’s very eye-opening, hopefully for people,” he said.

-After reading about the Utah ghost town revealed by the drought, discover the story of the Buddhist temple Wat Nong Bua Yai also exposed by dry weather.
+After reading about this Utah ghost town revealed by drought, discover the story of the Buddhist temple Wat Nong Bua Yai also exposed by dry weather.
 Or, learn about the ghost town of Centralia, Pennsylvania, which has been on fire since 1962.